tcollins6049/GATT_server/docs/bt_hive_app_docs.md

 ```
 ### Code Overview
 - **BLEAppServiceAndAdvertisement.py:** Provides the service and advertisment for the application.
 These will be called by the GATT server.
-- **characteristics directory:** Contains files for all characteristics used in the application.
+- **Characteristics Directory:** Contains files for all characteristics used in the application.
 The application has seperate views so the characteristics are organized into files based on the view those characteristics show up in.

 ## Additions
 ### 1. Changing Password